XeroKimo/xksl.SceneInitializer/README.md

     }
 }

+//All of the above types can be declared in a single file

-//Optional: Create a non-generic class which inherits from SceneReference<Initializer>, this enables creating a scriptable object
+//Optional: Create a non-generic class which inherits from SceneReference<Initializer>,
-//when assigning a initializer to a scene, allowing you to store strongly typed scene references so you can get compile errors instead of runtime ones
+//this enables creating a scriptable object when assigning a initializer to a scene,
+//allowing you to store strongly typed scene references so you can get compile errors
-//if you try to load the scene with an incompatible payload.
-These references will always be stored alongside the scene path. public class MySceneReference : SceneReference<MySceneInitializer>
+//instead of runtime ones if you try to load the scene with an incompatible payload.
+//These references will always be stored alongside the scene path. public class MySceneReference : SceneReference<MySceneInitializer>
 {

 }
 ```
 2. Create an Initializer in the scene.
 It is recommended that you create one through the Initializer Editor under Scenes->Initializer Window to get access to extra features like changing the default initializer type or automatic scene reference creation

 ![Editor Image](/Screenshots/EditorExample.png)
 3. Fill in the data needed for your initializer.
 4. Call `xksl.SceneManager.LoadScene()` with the scene you want to intialize with and the payload.
 Ex: `xksl.SceneManager.LoadScene(gameScene, new MyPayload{ level = 100, playerPrefab = defaultPlayerPrefab });`